Contentful Personalization & Analytics

 })

-Do this anywhere Contentful content is fetched: browser data loaders, React hooks, server routes, React Native services, and native app content clients.
+Pass the same appLocale anywhere Contentful content is fetched: browser data loaders, React hooks, server routes, React Native services, and native app content clients.
 If the app omits locale, Contentful uses the space default locale.

-Use the same appLocale in cache keys when localized content can differ:
+Use the same appLocale in cache keys when localized content can differ.

 const cacheKey = `${appLocale}:${entryId}`